-- The incident involves an adult. - There is good reason to believe that a young person has been coerced, blackmailed or groomed or if there are concerns about their capacity to consent (for example, owing to special education needs). - What you know about the imagery suggests the content depicts sexual acts which are unusual for the child's development stage or are violent. - The imagery involves sexual acts. - The imagery involves anyone aged 12 or under.
+- The incident involves an adult. - There is good reason to believe that a young person has been coerced, blackmailed, or groomed or if there are concerns about their capacity to consent (for example, owing to special education needs). - What you know about the imagery suggests the content depicts sexual acts which are unusual for the child's development stage or are violent. - The imagery involves sexual acts. - The imagery involves anyone aged 12 or under. - There is reason to believe a child is at immediate risk of harm owing to the sharing of the imagery, for example the child is presenting as suicidal or self-harming.